FIRST DISCOURSE OF A SET OF TWO DISCOURSES:

 every department of earthly life.
 Religion has heretofore been confined

-to a certain class of organs in the human mind, and not allowed to go beyond
+to a certain class of organs in the human mind, and not allowed to go

 them.
 Thus a man’s intellect has been kept separate from his religion,